Alice of Dunk's Ferry

-Alice of Dunk's Ferry (c.
-1686–1802) was an African-American slave, toll collector and centenarian who was "one of Black America's early oral historians".
+Alice of Dunk's Ferry (died 1802) was an African-American slave, toll collector, and centenarian who was "one of Black America's early oral historians".

 Early life

-Alice was born enslaved around 1686 in Philadelphia, Pennsylvania, to enslaved parents, brought to America from Barbados.
-She lived in Philadelphia until the age of ten, when she was taken to Dunk's Ferry in Bucks County, about 17 miles up the Delaware River, where she remained for the rest of her life.
+Alice was born enslaved in Philadelphia to enslaved parents, brought to colonial North America from Barbados.
+She claimed a birth date of circa 1686, which would have made her 116 at her death.
+She lived in Philadelphia until the age of ten when she was taken to Dunk's Ferry in Bucks County, Pennsylvania, about 17 miles up the Delaware River, where she remained for the rest of her life.
 For 40 years, she collected tolls to cross the river, working for a master named as Samuel Carpenter, a friend of William Penn's.